kjar0/516X-Final/README.md

 > 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions
 > 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 When reading over this list, the language almost sounds like a job description!
-For example, here's a job description from John Deere (the company that hires the most ABE graduates) for a Design Engineer (the most common job title for ABE graduates)
+For example, here's a job description from John Deere (the company that hires the most ABE graduates) for a Design Engineer (the most common job title for ABE graduates):

 > - Analyze assignments and determine engineering specifications for complex problems or projects of moderate scope
 > - Produce and/or evaluate possible design solutions to improve cost, quality and performance based on specialized knowledge of engineering applications